ACFAS Position Statement

 • Willingness to speak on multiple assigned topics.
 (Multiple topics are often assigned for cost-effectiveness.)

-Finally, in a professional society of 7,500 members, speakers should understand that each invitation is a one-time invitation, not an “in perpetuity” guarantee.
+Finally, in a professional society of more than 8,000 members, speakers should understand that each invitation is a one-time invitation, not an “in perpetuity” guarantee.
 They should expect to be rotated on and off in the best interests of the program and the College.
 Committee volunteers are legally obligated to put the College’s interests first.
 Lobbying committee members to advance private agendas is not permitted, pursuant to a separate board policy.

 We hope this statement provides transparency about how ACFAS selects CME curriculum and speakers.
 If you have any questions, please contact the ACFAS president at president@ACFAS.org.